tkruer/ChemDataScraper/README.md

 8/25/2020

 This is a data scraper to basically pull chemical data for lab reports.
-This is forked from the amazing pubchem & explained but the inchiTRUST tutorial. (https://www.inchi-trust.org/inchi-post/chemistry-programming-with-python-retrieving-inchi-from-pubchem-tutorial/)
+This is forked from the amazing pubchem & explained with the inchiTRUST tutorial. (https://www.inchi-trust.org/inchi-post/chemistry-programming-with-python-retrieving-inchi-from-pubchem-tutorial/)

 My goal is to upload this for now, then eventually tweak a few functions to get some more data to make lab reports easier.
 Instead of cmd+f an entire pubchem page, simply run this script & enter chemical of interest to retreive molecular weight, alternate names, SDS data & physical properties.